lexemlang/lexem/diy/README.md

 ## Lexem analyzer

-A Lexem analyzer parses the Lexem code and interpretes it.
+A Lexem analyzer parses the Lexem code and interprets it.
 You can implement your own Lexem interpreter if you need to embed it in your project, but if you have internet connection or you want to manually compile, you can use the REPL and API of [lexemlang.org](https://lexemlang.org).

 If you still require to embed it in your project, follow these steps: